Esri/arcgis-pro-sdk-community-samples/Framework/DynamicMenu/DynamicMenu (C#).md

 <!-- TODO: Write a brief abstract explaining this sample -->
  This sample shows how to display a dynamic context menu.
 The sample also have an embeddabel control on the map that allows you pick the layer you want to select.
- When you select features with this tool, the oids of the feaures will be displayed in a dynamic context menu.
+ When you select features with this tool, the oids of the features will be displayed in a dynamic context menu.
  When you click one of the OIDs in this context menu, that feature will flash on the Map View and display a pop-up.